About the UW & Seattle

-The University of Washington, founded in 1861, is one of the world's most prestigious universities.
-The UW enrolls about 55,000 students each year and thrives as a center for groundbreaking research in numerous fields, including medicine, education, public affairs, aeronautics and business.
-The largest UW campus is located in the heart of Seattle, one of the most scenic and livable cities in the United States.
+Founded in 1861, the University of Washington is one of the world's most prestigious universities.
+The UW enrolls about 57,000 students each year and thrives as a center for groundbreaking research in numerous fields, including medicine, education, public affairs, aeronautics and business.
+The largest campus is located in the heart of Seattle, one of the most scenic and livable cities in the United States.

-The UW offers many areas of study, including more than 275 separate programs and more than 500 degree options.
+The UW offers many areas of study, including more than 300 separate programs and more than 600 degree options.
 A major research center, the university attracts more money in federal research grants than any other public school in the United States.
-The outstanding faculty includes seven Nobel Prize winners and 15 MacArthur Fellows ("genius grant" recipients).
+It has been home to seven Nobel Prize winners and 16 MacArthur Fellows ("genius grant" recipients).

 Seattle is the largest city in the Pacific Northwest, one of the most spectacular and diverse regions in the United States.
-Blessed with clean air and water and surrounded by mountains, lakes, rivers and forests, it is a marvelous place to call home.
+Blessed with clean air and water and surrounded by mountains, lakes, rivers and forests, it is a marvelous place to visit and to call home.

 Seattle offers its residents the best of city and country living.
 Cultural attractions include world-class museums, an aquarium, a zoo, professional and college sports, a symphony and large annual film and music festivals.
 If you love nature and the outdoors, you will find excellent running, biking, hiking, camping, boating and skiing in the city or nearby.

 For working professionals in the Seattle area, opportunities abound.
 Some of the world's top companies and institutions were started here and have major operations in the region, including Boeing, Microsoft, Amazon, Starbucks, Costco and REI.
-The city also has a strong startup business and technology culture.
-What's more, with its excellent hospitals, medical centers and research institutions, the city is a one of the most innovative health care communities in the country.
+The city also has a strong start-up business and technology culture.